 A program of Lunch Hour Talks was instituted by the Library in 1995.
 The talks provide valuable publicity for the Library and a means of building on and connecting with its base of supporters.
-In 2017, there are five Lunch Hour Talks which will be held on Thursday 16 March, Thursday 22 June, Thursday 17 August, Thursday 12 October, Thursday 23 November at the City of Sydney Library, Customs House, Circular Quay, Sydney.
+The talks are held at the City of Sydney Library, Customs House, Circular Quay, Sydney.

 The talk itself usually runs from 12.15 until 1.00 with a short time for questions afterwards, but our audience usually arrives from 11.30 on to enjoy a chat, a sandwich and a tea or coffee.
 Everyone is welcome.